-There were less than £1 million of overdue loan repayments at 31 March 2023 (31 March 2022: less than £1 million).
-All overdue loan repayments at 31 March 2023 have since been paid.
+There were no overdue loan repayments at 31 March 2025 (31 March 2024: less than £1 million).

 Rates of interest

 The PWLB's interest rates are determined by the DMO using the methodology specified by HM Treasury in accordance with the National Loans Act 1968.
 The methodology is designed to ensure that the rates set for new PWLB loans are not lower than those at which the government could notionally borrow.